horse-link/contracts.horse.link/README.md

 shares received = 2000 / 200 * 10000 = 100000
 ```

-4. The attacker loses their bet and it is settled, casuing the market to return the profit and exposure.
+4. The attacker loses their bet and it is settled, causing the market to return the profit and exposure.

 | User                                        | Action  | Amount    | Shares | Total Assets | Total Shares |
 | ------------------------------------------- | ------- | --------- | ------ | ------------ | ------------ |